VARUNvk1729/HealthCare-Pro/README.md

-# Doctor's Planet - Hospital Management System
+# HealthCare Pro - Hospital Management System

 Doctor's Planet is a comprehensive hospital management system built to streamline the operations of a hospital efficiently.
 It offers a range of functionalities for patients, doctors, staff, and administrators to manage appointments, treatment schedules, payments, and more.